What is a Personal Statement?

-- Write your initial draft as if you were writing to a friend about going to law school.
+- Write your initial draft as if you were writing to a friend about going to a health professional school.
 Tell him/her why you want to go and why it is the best choice for you.

 Create a Draft

-As you begin your initial draft, carefully read and re-read the question or prompt.
-Answer the questions based on your initial response.
-Emphasize identifying the message you want to convey and don’t worry about editing or length.
+As you begin to write your initial draft, emphasize identifying the message you want to convey and don’t worry about editing or length.
 This is the inventing stage of the writing process, so be creative.

 Rewrite, Revise and Edit

 Be prepared to write several drafts.
 Look at the content, clarity and overall tone of your statement.
 Read the introduction.
 Do you get a clear idea of where the statement is going?
 As you edit your statement, look at the mechanics, grammar, spelling and punctuation.

 The personal statement gives you the opportunity to express how your specific clinical experiences influenced your decision to pursue a career in the health professions.
 It is not uncommon for students to describe specific events that solidified their decision to pursue a career in healthcare.
 If you choose to describe a specific clinical experience (involving a physician or patient), please be cognizant of how you are conveying the experience.
 As a future healthcare professional, confidentiality and compassion are of utmost importance.
 Writing about one of your impactful clinical experiences is appropriate for the personal statement; but please be aware that including substantial details describing a physician or patient in a negative manner is not advised.
 Watch your use of adjectives in portraying your experience and aim for a professional tone.